dominno/sentinel/RULES.md

     - Higher success rate of AI autonomously completing checklist items.
     - Positive feedback from user retrospectives indicating smoother workflows.
     - Prevention of ruleset bloat: Prioritize simplification and effectiveness over sheer number of rules.
 If RULE_MAINTENANCE_MODE consistently proposes adding more rules/specificity without clear evidence of improving development outcomes, this indicates a need to re-evaluate the rule maintenance process itself.
 The goal is effective development, not just comprehensive rules.

 # =========================
+# == RESEARCH MODE ==
+# =========================
+RESEARCH_MODE=|
+  Trigger:
+    - Explicit user command: "Enter RESEARCH_MODE for [TASK-ID]" or "Research [specific topic/question] for [TASK-ID]".

+  Process:
+    1. Begin with CONTEXT_RESTORE (referencing @{tasks/tasks.md}, @{docs/PRD.md}, and the specific [TASK-ID] if its research file @{docs/research/[TASK-ID].md} already exists).
+    2. Identify Target Task & Scope:
+       - The AI confirms the [TASK-ID] for which research is being conducted.
+       - If the user provided a [specific topic/question], the AI confirms this as the research focus.
+       - If no specific topic is given, the AI analyzes the task description and current plan for [TASK-ID] from @{tasks/tasks.md} and may ask: "What specific aspects, questions, or topics should I focus my research on for [TASK-ID]?
+Or shall I research general best practices related to its description?"
+    3. Formulate Search Queries:
+       - Based on the task and defined scope, the AI formulates 1-3 targeted search queries.
+    4. Execute Research using `web_search`:
+       - For each query, the AI uses the `web_search` tool, explaining: "I will now search the web for: '[search_query]' to gather information for [TASK-ID]."
+    5. Synthesize Findings & Create/Update Summary:
+       - The AI analyzes the search results, prioritizing relevance, authoritativeness, and recency.
+       - It synthesizes this information, potentially alongside its internal knowledge, into a structured summary.
+       - The AI creates or updates the file `docs/research/[TASK-ID].md` using the `edit_file` tool.
+The summary should be well-organized (e.g., using headings for different findings or sources) and clearly state key takeaways, potential solutions/approaches, relevant libraries/tools, or best practices identified.
+       - If `docs/research/[TASK-ID].md` already existed, the AI should clearly indicate that it is updating or appending to the existing research, perhaps under a new timestamped section.
+    6. Confirmation & Next Steps:
+       - The AI informs the user: "Research summary for [TASK-ID] has been saved/updated at `docs/research/[TASK-ID].md`.
+Key findings include [1-2 brief key takeaways]."
+       - The AI then asks: "How would you like to proceed with [TASK-ID] based on this research? (e.g., update its plan/checklist in @{tasks/tasks.md}, proceed to implementation, request further research, or another action)."

+  Note: This mode is intended for focused research.
+If the outcome requires significant re-planning or new task generation, the AI might suggest transitioning to `PLANNER_MODE` after research review.

+# =========================
 # == TIME LOGGING ==